| | | | | | | tools | |

 One of the difficulties encountered when reading pre-World War I reports, is the identification of place names.
 Not only did the authors often use obsolete spelling systems for names, the geographical space they referred changed profoundly Many administrative borders changed, and around 1960 virtually all traditional Kurdish, Armenian, Arabic, Aramaic and other non-Turkish names in Turkey were replaced by new Turkish names.

-To enable the reader to retrace the routes of travellers, for some of the more important travel reports geographical annotations are offered with old and new names and direct internet links to the related pages.
+To enable the reader to retrace the routes of travellers, for some of the more important travel reports are offered with old and new names and direct internet links to the related pages.

 19th century travel reports online

-In this index you will find all the place names listed in the geographical annotations by province and district, according to the current Turkish administrative units, with direct links to the relevant pages of the travel reports.
+In this you will find all the place names listed in the geographical annotations by province and district, according to the current Turkish administrative units, with direct links to the relevant pages of the travel reports.

 *roughly current Eastern Turkey and the northern parts of Syria and Iraq